dmdbilal/Emoji-Status-App/README.md

 # Emoji Status App
-In this app, multiple logged in user can show their emoji status with all users along with their name.
-Also user can update their status anytime.
+In the Emoji Status App, multiple logged-in users can display their emoji status with their name.
+Users can choose from a variety of emojis to represent their current status and update it anytime.
+Here I’ve used firebase for authentication and firebase realtime database for storing and retrieving the emoji status.

 ### Features
 - [x] Can display status of all the users